isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-best-paints-for-stucco.markdown

 For both the interior and exterior surfaces, you need to be selective on the kind of paint you pick in order to get the best results.
 The application also matters, and picking an easy-to-apply paint will be a great advantage on your stucco especially if its your first time.
 Here's a summary of the paints available to help you in making an informed buying choice.
-## s:  Top 7 Best Paints for Stucco in 2025
+## s:Â  Top 7 Best Paints for Stucco in 2025
 ### [1.
 KILZ Interior & Exterior Masonry Paint, Self-Priming, Tan](https://www.amazon.com/dp/B06Y142Y5N/?tag=p-policy-20)
 KILZ is a water-based acrylic paint that is best preferred for its strong adhesion especially on stucco.

 You can apply this paint on both exterior and interior surfaces with a guarantee of protection from molds, mildew, UV light, and water.
 On the contrary, this paint has special resistance against alkali substances not exceeding 12.0.
 If you have a textured or semi-textured surface or smooth surface, this paint is the most ideal to apply to highlight them.
-This premium paint has great coverage and one gallon covers 250-400 square ft.
-It has a simple application technique and either a roller, a sprayer or a brush can be used.
+This premium paint has great coverage and one gallon covers 250-400 square ft.Â  It has a simple application technique and either a roller, a sprayer or a brush can be used.
 However, this is entirely dependent on the texture of the surface you are working on.
 Its great hide abilities make it suitable for use on masonry, stucco, walls, or even bricks.
 In the case of spillages, just use water and soap to clean-up and you are good to go.
 Pros: